pabloh3/bifm_wp_plugin/readme.txt

 1. Install the plugin through the WordPress plugins screen directly, or upload the plugin files to the `/wp-content/plugins/bifm-widget-manager` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to the 'Build It For Me' menu in your dashboard to create and manage AI-generated widgets.
+4. If you want to use the blog creator, configure your blog creator on the "Blog Settings".
+5. To use the smart chat, configure the "Smart Chat" tab.

 == Frequently Asked Questions ==